 Throughout the book, we'll use the following symbols:

-- The text balloons are used for a chatty remark or a clarification.
+The speaking head is used for a chatty remark or a clarification.